WHEN YOU DEMAND HIGH QUALITY AND ACCURACY, GO WITH........ SPEED CITY !

 MASTER MODEL IS FINISHED !

-A piece of sheet plastic will be needed for the patch panel.
+A piece of sheet plastic will be needed for a patch panel.

 Shown on top is the original mpc.
 Flying Dutchman F/C frame,

-the lower frame has been stretched to fit the new Altered Body and a new mount was installed to fit the Radius Rods from a,
+the lower frame has been stretched to fit our "new Altered Body" and a new mount was installed to fit the Radius Rods from a,